theforecodingfeeling/theforecodingfeeling.github.io/_posts/2019-08-12-working-with-windows-1.md

 ---
 layout:     post
-title:      Working with Windows (Intro)
+title:      "Part 1: From Linux to Windows"
 series:     Working with Windows
 date:       2019-08-12 21:00:00
 summary:    A step by step retelling of getting started with Windows after using only Linux